 Although many people know that regular visits are important for keeping teeth and gums healthy, some get stressed at the idea of going to the dentist.
 This can prevent them from going as often as they should, and can lead to cavities forming, infections developing, and other issues occurring.

 One way you can help encourage patients to come back is to be a positive, friendly presence in the dental office.
-Being calm, polite, and professional can help establish you as trustworthy, and help encourage patients to schedule regular appointments every 6-12 months.
+Being calm, polite, and professional can help establish you as trustworthy and help encourage patients to schedule regular appointments every 6-12 months.
 All of our programs for career training in healthcare make learning soft skills, like communication, a priority.
-These skills can help you soothe nervous patients who might feel anxious about their dental appointment.
-In addition, good communication skills are highly sought after by employers, so by mastering them, you’ll also give your career a boost.
+These skills can help you soothe nervous patients feeling anxious about their dental appointment.
+In addition, good communication skills are highly sought after by employers, so mastering them will also boost your career.

 Are you thinking about attending dental assistant college in Ontario?